deimermendez14/Deimer_Padilla_Test/README.md

 # Project Test README

 ## Description
 This repository contains the required test that demonstrates my skills in fullstack development.
 For questions A and B, I took the opportunity to show my frontend skills and created an interactive interface that shows the solutions to the proposed exercises.
-For question C I created used node js and POO creating a use case using the terminal.
+For question C contains a TypeScript implementation of a Geo Distributed Least Recently Used (LRU) Cache with real-time data replication.
+The cache is designed to optimize data access and minimize latency, especially in distributed systems.

 ## Instructions questions A and B
 Follow these steps to explore the frontend interface and its features: